DevExpress/devextreme-documentation/concepts/Common/Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Localization/UsingIntl/"
 }

-If you want to format and localize strings, numbers, dates, and currencies automatically according to the specified locale, set the **format**.[type](/Documentation/ApiReference/Common/Object_Structures/Format/#type) property.
+If you want to format and localize strings, numbers, dates, and currencies automatically according to the specified locale, define the **format**.[type](/Documentation/ApiReference/Common/Object_Structures/Format/#type) property.
 You can also specify a currency other than USD globally.
-For this purpose, use the [defaultCurrency](/Documentation/ApiReference/Common/Object_Structures/GlobalConfig/#defaultCurrency) setting or set currency in [format](/Documentation/ApiReference/Common/Object_Structures/format/) definitions:
+For this purpose, use the [defaultCurrency](/Documentation/ApiReference/Common/Object_Structures/GlobalConfig/#defaultCurrency) or [currency](/Documentation/ApiReference/Common/Object_Structures/format/#currency) settings:

 ---
 #####jQuery